isomerpages/moe-chijtp/_ndlp/NDLP.md

 With every student owing a PLD, teachers can leverage the affordances of ICT tools to create ICT-enriched learning experiences.

 Through the PDLP, CHIJ aims to develop students into
-i) Critical Thinkers
+1. Critical Thinkers
-ii) Leaders of Self and Others iii) Effective Communicators.
+2. Leaders of Self and Others
+3. Effective Communicators.
 ![](/images/NDLP/NDLP1.png)

 Throughout their educational journey in IJ, students will be able to acquire digital skills across the 3 domains as shown below.